timm/awk/docs/csv.md

 if any line ends in a  comma, it is joined to the next line (o records can slit over an times). e.g.

+     # e.g. reports the number of cells in each line
      while(csv(a,"data.csv"))
-        print length(a) # reports the number of cells in each line
+        print length(a)

 ```awk
 function csv(a,file,     j,b4, ready,line,x,y) {